boxyhq/jackson-examples/apps/auth0-user-store/README.md

 The project needs to be configured with your Auth0 domain and client ID in order for the authentication flow to work.

-To do this, first copy `src/auth_config.json.example` into a new file in the same folder called `src/auth_config.json`, and replace the values with your own Auth0 application credentials, and optionally the base URLs of your application and API:
+To do this, first copy `src/auth_config.json.example` into a new file in the same folder called `src/auth_config.json`, and replace the values with your own Auth0 application client ID and auth0 domain.

 ```json
 {